Paddy Chayefsky: Late 1950s

-After his success with Marty, Chayefsky continued to write for TV and theater as well as films.
-Chayefsky's The Great American Hoax was broadcast May 15, 1957 during the second season of The 20th Century Fox Hour.
+After his success with Marty, Chayefsky continued to write for TV and theater as well as for film.
+His teleplay, The Great American Hoax, was broadcast May 15, 1957 during the second season of The 20th Century Fox Hour.

-His TV play The Bachelor Party was bought by United Artists and The Catered Affair was acquired by Metro-Goldwyn-Mayer.
-Gore Vidal was hired to write the screenplay by MGM, while Chayefsky wrote the Bachelor Party.
-Catered Affair did well in Europe but poorly in U.S. theaters, and was not a success.
+His earlier work, The Bachelor Party, was bought by United Artists, with Chayefsky assigned to adapt it for the screen.
+His 1955 teleplay, The Catered Affair, was acquired by Metro-Goldwyn-Mayer, with Gore Vidal hired to write the screenplay.
+The Catered Affair (1956) film did well in Europe but poorly in U.S. theaters.

-Bachelor Party was budgeted at $750,000, twice Martys, but received far less acclaim and was viewed by United Artists as artistically inferior.
+The Bachelor Party (1957) was budgeted at $750,000, twice Martys budget, but received far less acclaim and was viewed by United Artists as artistically inferior.
 The studio chose instead to promote another Hecht-Hill-Lancaster film, Sweet Smell of Success, which it believed to be better.
-Bachelor Party was a commercial failure, and never made a profit.
+The Bachelor Party was a commercial failure, and never made a profit.

 Chayefsky wrote a film adaptation of his Broadway play Middle of the Night, originally writing the female lead role for Marilyn Monroe.
 She passed on the part, which went to Kim Novak.
 He also commenced work on The Goddess, the story of the rise and fall of a movie star resembling Monroe.
 The star of The Goddess, Kim Stanley, despised the film and refused to publicize it.
 He and Stanley clashed during production of the film, in which Chayefsky served as producer as well as screenwriter.
 Despite her requests, Chayefsky refused to change any aspect of the script.
 Monroe's husband, Arthur Miller believed that the film was based on his wife's life and protested to Chayefsky.
 The film received positive reviews, and Chayefsky received an Academy Award nomination for his script.
 A New York Herald Tribune reviewer called the film "a substantial advance in the work of Chayefsky."

 Chayefsky denied for years that the film was based on Monroe, but Chayefsky's biographer Shaun Considine observes that not only was she the prototype but the film "captured her longing and despair" accurately.

 In 1958 Chayefsky began adapting Middle of the Night as a film, and he decided not to use the star of the Broadway version, Edward G. Robinson, with whom he had clashed, choosing instead Fredric March.
 Elizabeth Taylor initially agreed to appear in the female lead, but dropped out.
 Kim Novak was ultimately cast in the part.
 The film was chosen as the American entry at the Cannes Film Festival, but reviews were mixed and the film had only a short run in theaters.